-Some general advice for students!
+Some advice for students.
+Updated for 2025.

-This advice is partially geared towards university computer science students interested in technology roles like [Software Engineer, Product Manager, Data Scientist, Data Engineer, Product Designer] at a modern tech company, but much of it is generally applicable advice too.
+This advice is mostly geared towards university computer science students interested in technology roles like [Software Engineer, Product Manager, Data Scientist, Data Engineer, Product Designer] at a modern tech company, but much of it is generally applicable advice too.

-general advice
+General advice

 Typically my advice for students boils down to: